-Hollywood stars and top motorcycle industry leaders joined riders and patriots to push the total raised for charity through Buffalo Chip events toward the million-dollar mark
+Hollywood stars, motorcycle industry leaders and racing professionals joined riders and patriots to push the total raised for charity through Buffalo Chip events toward the million-dollar mark

 The Buffalo Chip has taken a leadership role bringing together thousands of motorcyclists, patriots and fans in an effort to support and strengthen the Black Hills community through significant charitable contributions.
-Through its meticulous organization, marketing and staffing of premier events such as the Buffalo Chip’s Legends Ride® presented by GEICO Motorcycle, Legends Lunch, Biker Belles® and Freedom Celebration, the Buffalo Chip has produced well-attended affairs and has raised a combined $768,480.79 for charities.
+Through its meticulous organization, marketing and staffing of premier events such as the Buffalo Chip’s Legends Ride® presented by GEICO Motorcycle, Legends Lunch, Biker Belles®, Rusty Wallace Charity Ride and Freedom Celebration, the Buffalo Chip has produced well-attended affairs and has raised a combined $985,393 for charities.

 The Sturgis Motorcycle Museum has received $250,000 for the building fund.

-Recipients in 2018 alone including South Dakota Special Olympics – Rapid City Flame, Sturgis Motorcycle Museum and Hall of Fame, Helping with Horsepower, Sgt.
-Colton Levi Derr Foundation, America’s Mighty Warriors, Warrior Dog Foundation and others received more than $85,000.
+Recipients in 2019 alone including South Dakota Special Olympics – Rapid City Flame, Sturgis Motorcycle Museum and Hall of Fame, Helping with Horsepower, Strider Education Foundation, Sgt.
+Colton Levi Derr Foundation, America’s Mighty Warriors, Warrior Dog Foundation and others received more than $132,000.

 Signature Buffalo Chip charity events offer bikers the opportunity to break public perception and transcend social norms with bold solutions that benefit those with special needs, America’s wounded Veterans and Black Hills communities.